preco21/eslint-config-legacy/readme.md

 The package exposes a number of configs along with the `base` one.

-There are two type of configs:
+There are two types of the config:

 - `concrete`: A config that just works without any extra configuration.
 - `composable`: A config that can be composed to make customized configuration.